Skip to content

 SP -- Security Policies

-SP-01 Documentation of security policies CloudTaser's annotation-based configuration (cloudtaser.io/inject, cloudtaser.io/vault-path) provides declarative, auditable security policy Operator
+SP-01 Documentation of security policies cloudtaser's annotation-based configuration (cloudtaser.io/inject, cloudtaser.io/secret-paths) provides declarative, auditable security policy Operator

-SP-02 Review and approval of policies cloudtaser validate checks policy configuration against best practices.
+SP-02 Review and approval of policies cloudtaser-cli target validate checks policy configuration against best practices.
 GitOps workflows (ArgoCD) provide approval trails for policy changes CLI

 IDM -- Identity and Access Management

-IDM-01 Identity and access management policy Vault Kubernetes auth binds secret access to pod identity (ServiceAccount token + namespace).
+IDM-01 Identity and access management policy OpenBao Kubernetes auth binds secret access to pod identity (ServiceAccount token + namespace).
 Only authorized workloads access secrets Wrapper, Operator

 IDM-02 User registration and de-registration Pod lifecycle manages access: secrets are only available while the pod is running with valid ServiceAccount binding.
 Pod deletion terminates access Operator